 Containment efforts are underway in all areas with suspected or confirmed artemisinin resistance in the affected countries.
 In higher transmission areas, efforts focus on limiting the risk of spread by lowering the malaria burden through intensified malaria control, by increasing access to diagnosis and appropriate treatment, and by scaling up provision of health-care services to migrant and mobile populations.
 Containment programmes in lower transmission areas seek to achieve an accelerated elimination of P. falciparum parasites.

 Overall, these efforts have been effective but need to be further strengthened and expanded.
 Scaling up basic prevention and control interventions and implementing all of WHO’s recommendations require considerable financial resources, long-term political commitment, and strong cross-border cooperation.
 Governments of endemic countries also need to take targeted regulatory measures to remove oral artemisinin-based monotherapies from markets, along with antimalarials that do not meet international quality standards.
-On 25 April 2013, WHO launched an Emergency Response to Artemisinin Resistance in the Greater Mekong subregion to inform and guide an emergency scale-up of containment efforts in affected countries.
+On 25 April 2013, WHO launched an Emergency response to artemisinin resistance in the Greater Mekong subregion to guide an emergency scale-up of containment efforts in affected countries.

 Malaria interventions are being scaled up against the backdrop of increasing political momentum in the region.
-A high-level malaria summit hosted by the Government of Australia on 31 October - 2 November 2012 in Sydney adopted a Consensus on malaria control and elimination in the Asia-Pacific, which also called for the establishment of an Asia-Pacific Leaders Malaria Alliance.
+A high-level malaria summit hosted by the Government of Australia on 31 October – 2 November 2012 in Sydney adopted a Consensus on malaria control and elimination in the Asia-Pacific, which also called for the establishment of an Asia-Pacific Leaders Malaria Alliance (APLMA).
 This was followed by the adoption of the Declaration of the 7th East Asia Summit on Regional Responses to Malaria Control and Addressing Resistance to Antimalarial Medicines on 20 November 2012 in Cambodia.
 The APLMA was launched at the East Asia Summit in Brunei Darussalam in October 2013.

 5. How serious are the consequences of artemisinin resistance?

 In the Greater Mekong subregion, patients with resistant parasites still recover after treatment, provided that they are treated with an ACT containing an effective partner drug.
 However, there is a real risk of parasites developing resistance to all available medicines.
-In western Cambodia, ACT options have now become so limited in the past few years that until recently a non-ACT drug, atovaquone-proguanil, is currently used as first-line treatment.
+For example, in western Cambodia, ACT options have become so limited in the past few years that until recently a non-ACT drug, atovaquone-proguanil, was recommended as first-line treatment.
 The national malaria programme has now switched back to ACTs but the programme will apply directly observed treatment for all patients, and monitor resistance through molecular markers.

 6. How does this affect the efficacy of ACTs?